speddings/bikesharing/README.md

 * 201909-citibike-tripdata.csv

 ## Results
-### The following results are based on data from August 2019, the most popular month in CitiBike data.
+Data analysis of New York city data will help understand the bike-share business model. the following results cover the customer base, usage patterns and repairs.
+The New York city data used is from August 2019, the most popular month in CitiBike data.
-Analyzing data from NYC as a tool for developing a pilot in Des Moines should be wholistic. covering customer base, usage patterns, and repairs.

 View the full dashboard story on [Tableau Public](https://public.tableau.com/app/profile/shannon.eddings/viz/CitiBikeStory_16646451143910/NYCstory).